At the end of this course, you will be able to:

 Vaccines are among the most effective public health interventions currently available.
 Smallpox has been eradicated and polio has almost disappeared worldwide through global vaccine campaigns.
 Most of the viral and bacterial infections that traditionally affected children have been drastically reduced thanks to national immunization programs in developed countries.
 Together with antibiotics and clean water, vaccines have increased life expectancy in both high- and low-income countries by eliminating many of the diseases that historically killed millions.
 It has been estimated that vaccines will have saved ~25 million deaths over 10 yr from 2010 to 2020, which is equivalent to five lives saved per minute.
 In terms of cost-effectiveness, it is estimated that $1 invested in vaccination results in a $10–44 healthcare saving.

-In addition to the activities offered in the DISCOVERY formula, the QUALIFYING formula will allow you to obtain a certificate in the form of a "certificate".
-To do this, you will have to take a final individual exam, monitored remotely, lasting 1 hour, consisting of 30 multiple choice questions (MCQ) and obtaining 20 correct answers.
-You will also have access to hangouts.
+In addition to the activities proposed in the DISCOVERY course, the QUALIFYING course will allow you to obtain a certificate.
+To do this, you will have to take a one-hour supervised distance learning exam consisting of 30 multiple choice questions (MCQs) and obtain 18 correct answers.

 Obtaining a qualifying certification is an opportunity for you to obtain a diploma.
-This course is one of the MOOCs of the Institut Pasteur's Digital Diploma in Infectious Diseases program (DNM2IP).
-For more information, see the Institut Pasteur web page, dedicated to this new diploma.
+Indeed, this course is one of the MOOCs of the Institut Pasteur's Digital Diploma in Infectious Diseases (DNM2IP) programme.
+For more information, please visit the Institut Pasteur's webpage dedicated to this new diploma.

-Please note that the "Qualifying" formula gives the right to a qualifying certification delivered by the Institut Pasteur.
-There will be no successful follow-up certificate, neither for the "Discovery" formula, nor for the "Qualifying" formula.
+Please note that only the "qualifying" course gives the right to a certification delivered by FUN and Institut Pasteur.
+There will be no certificate of completion for either the "discovery" or the "qualifying" course.